 6. Multiple cats in the home:

 Why is my cat just sitting in the litter box?
-The reason might simply be because you have a multi-cat house.
+The reason might simply be that you have a multi-cat house.

 In a multi-cat house, having multiple boxes in different rooms is important to avoid bullying.
 Some bully cats may want to mark their territory and keep other cats from accessing the litter box.